Revisiting the Classic ‘WKRP in Cincinnati’ Thanksgiving Episode

 “Turkeys Away"'s script is credited to Bill Dial, a friend and colleague of Wilson’s from Atlanta, but the first go-round wasn't easy.
 Wilson recalled being mad when, after handing his friend a brilliant idea, he felt Dial’s script missed the mark.
 “I just thought he kind of missed it completely," he said.
 "Dial, bless his heart, would tell you the same.
 He got the credit and I think he kind of dined out on it, but you know, I pretty much wrote every word.”

 As for the line that fans remember verbatim all these years later, it intentionally appeared late in the show — later than planned, actually.
 “If you’ve got a real hot piece of comedy that you like, you sure don’t want to put it up front," Wilson said.
 "I tried hard to make it the climax, where the climax is supposed to be.
 It was hilarious, if I may say so myself."
-Wilson said he still gets people quoting that line to him.
-“Even when I meet people today and I get around to saying who I am," he noted, "the first damn thing they’ll say to me is ‘As God is my witness, I thought turkeys could fly'" -- something his mother used to say to him when he was misbehaving as a child.
+Wilson said people continued quoting that line to him for years.
+“Even when I meet people today and I get around to saying who I am," he noted, "the first damn thing they’ll say to me is ‘As God is my witness, I thought turkeys could fly'" – something his mother used to say to him when he was misbehaving as a child.

 Station manager Carlson was based in part on the real-life general manager Blum, who defended his own promo blunder.
 “I’m from Queens, New York," he said.
 "How the [expletive] would I know turkeys can’t fly!”